lando/lando/docs/guides/lando-101/lando-init.md

 <GuideHeader test="https://github.com/lando/lando/blob/master/examples/lando-101/README.md" name="Team Lando" pic="https://gravatar.com/avatar/c335f31e62b453f747f39a84240b3bbd" link="https://twitter.com/devwithlando" />
 <YouTube url="" />

 The `lando init` command follows the pattern of `git init` or `npm init`.
-Where `lando init` will prompt you with some questions and prepare a `.lando.yml` configuration file for you.
+Where `lando init` will prompt you with some questions and prepares a `.lando.yml` configuration file for you.
 You can run `lando init` from an empty directory or from an extant codebase.

 Let's step through the questions that `lando init` prompts us with: